haddocking/haddock3/docs/continuing_runs.md

 lists those possibilities:

 1. Restart, editing, and extending a previous run from a given step
-1. Copy a run to a new folder
+1. Copy a run to a new folder, and continue from there
+    1. Use a single step as a starting point for a new run
 1. Extend a run with new modules
-1. Use a single step as a starting point for a new run
 1. Final considerations

 # Restart, editing, and extending a previous run from a given step